blin/resume/evgenii_petrov_cv.md

     migration plan.
 I also executed parts of that migration plan.
 *   I wrote libraries, tools and automation that made SREing easier both for teams I was part of as well as other SRE teams at Google.
-*   I was on-call for critical production services, wrote postmortems for outages and participated in production readiness reviews.
+*   I was on-call for critical production services (running on Linux), wrote postmortems for outages and participated in production readiness reviews.

 ## Open source projects